VeriHealth — True Health Discernment

 Social media made the gap impossible to ignore.

 The platforms built to connect people reward engagement, not accuracy.
-Misleading health content drives engagement.
-It confirms fears, validates instincts, and travels faster than correction.
+Misleading health content thrives there because it confirms fears, validates instincts, and travels faster than any correction.
+And the most damaging content is often not false at all.

 "Misleading claims from credible sources can be more damaging than blatant falsehoods."